Hot air rises. If you trap the hot air, you can get it to lift a balloon into the air. Here is how to make a tissue paper hot air balloon.

 Mistakes We Made In Balloon Construction

-The first balloon we made had way too small a hole at the bottom.
+The first hot air balloon we made had way too small a hole at the bottom.
 This meant the flame was too close to the edges and burned the balloon up.
 You really need to use a long piece of poster board and make the rim as large as possible.

 A couple of years ago we tried to send balloons like this up in July.
 They simply did not rise.
 Ever.
 When we did it in January though, there were no problems.
 The air has to be cold enough to have a big difference between the temperature inside the balloon and outside the balloon.
 This really is a winter activity.
 Besides, in January there’s very little chance of starting a fire by accident.